 Here at Clever Marketing, we were big fans of how Tesco used carousel ads on Instagram.
 Carousel ads appear on users’ feeds as one image, but you can swipe to reveal more pictures, like a gallery.
 What’s more, the ads are clickable – a novelty for Instagram, as the only other place you’ll find a link is in a user’s bio.

-Due to the phenomenal success of their Share a Coke campaign, Coca Cola are no strangers to these kinds of “best marketing campaign” lists.
+Due to the phenomenal success of their Share a Coke campaign, Coca-Cola is no stranger to these kinds of “best marketing campaign” lists.
 But one of their latest moves in the social media space really caught our attention.

 The experiment took place in El Prat de Llobregat in Catalonia, which was identified to be one of the most negative cities in Europe, and generated 2.5 million (optimistic) impressions.